Hello there!

 What can granular control access be configured for?

-Granular control access can be configured for a range of purposes, such as controlling access to data, managing applications, overseeing network resources, adjusting system settings, handling privileged access, governing cloud services, and regulating Internet of Things (IoT) devices.
+Granular control access can be configured for controlling access to data, managing applications, overseeing network resources, adjusting system settings, handling privileged access, governing cloud services, and regulating Internet of Things (IoT) devices.

 More FAQs